simple-warfare/bevy_northstar/README.md

 - **Pathfinding Options** - Choose between optimized HPA* algorithms or traditional A* per call.
 You can retrieve paths directly even when using the plugin systems.
 - **Supports 2D and 3D Tilemaps** – Works with both 2D and 3D tilemaps.
 - **Neighbor Filtering and Caching** - Precomputed, optionally filtered neighbors are cached to avoid redundant processing.
+- **Dynamic Changes** - Modify your tilemap and only affected areas will be recalculated during grid rebuilds.
+- **Parallel Building** - Chunk calculations run in parallel for faster builds.
+Can be disabled to support WASM.
 - **Memory Efficient** - Neighbors are stored in compact bitmasks, reduced memory on large maps.
 - **Gizmo Debug View** – Visualize the HPA* grid and entity paths using debug components.
 - **Dynamic Collision & Avoidance** – Optional collision avoidance system.
 Just the add the `Blocking` component to flag blockers.